panique/mini2/README.md

 # MINI 2

+THIS SCRIPT IS IN DEVELOPMENT !
+Expect changes and issues here and there.

 ## What is MINI 2 ?

-An extremely simple PHP barebone / skeleton application built on top of the wonderful Slim router / micro framework [Homepage](slimframework) [GitHub](https://github.com/codeguy/Slim).
+An extremely simple PHP barebone / skeleton application built on top of the wonderful Slim router / micro framework ([Homepage](slimframework), [GitHub](https://github.com/codeguy/Slim)).
 When working with this, always have a look into the excellent [Slim documentation](http://docs.slimframework.com).

 MINI is by intention as simple as possible, while still being able to create powerful applications.
 I've built MINI in my free-time, unpaid, voluntarily, just for my personal commercial and private use and uploaded it on GitHub as it might be useful for others too.
 Nothing more.
-Don't hate, don't complain, don't vandalize, don't bash (this needs to be said these days as people treat tiny free open-source private scripts like they paid masses of money for it).
+Don't hate, don't complain, don't vandalize, don't bash (this needs to be said these days as people treat tiny free open-source private scripts like they paid masses of money for them).
 If you don't like it, don't use it.
 If you see issues, please create a ticket.
 In case you want to contribute, please create a feature-branch, never commit into master.
 Thanks :)